 At each reporting date, the Economic Entity assess whether there is objective evidence that a financial instrument has been impaired.
 In the case of available-for-sale financial instruments, a prolonged decline in the value of the instrument is considered to determine whether impairment has arisen.
-Impairment losses are recognised in the statement of Profit or Loss and Other Comprehensive income.
+Impairment losses are recognised in the statement of comprehensive income.